lutchenca/study-roadmap/backend/nestjs.md

 - what are nest controllers?

     Controllers are responsible for handling incoming **requests** and returning **responses** to the client.

+To define a new controller, you need:

+- Expose a new class
+- Using the @Controller() decorator
+- Add the class in a module, even if it's in the root
+- Decorate some method with @Get() or @Post() to receive a get or post request

     In order to create a basic controller, we use classes and decorators.
 Decorators associate classes with required metadata and enable Nest to create a routing map (tie requests to the corresponding controllers).

+    ### Modules

+The basic way to cohesively construct and group code blocks.
+To start Nest.js, we need to inform the root module of our application, so good practice says that you should organize your application in a tree format, with a root module and the following will be its functionalities.